revolalex/vue3-typescript/README.md

 ```
 And just like that, we’ve now combined our interface and type together!

-My recommendation for your initial mental model is to use interface for objects, and use type for everything else.
+**My recommendation for your initial mental model is to use interface for objects, and use type for everything else.**

 ## Learn Pratice
-- Overviex of types
+- Overview of types
 - How to add type to variable
 - Limitation of predefined types
 - How to define custom types
+- What is an interface
-- Use the type and interface type
+- What is a type
-- Union opérators
+- what is union opérators